 Running is the original cardio workout.
 You either love it or you hate it, but even those who hate it can’t deny its benefits.
 Running helps you lose fat, build strong bones, and strengthen muscles, and some people even experience a “runner’s high,” which they describe as a feeling of euphoria that also comes with reduced anxiety.

-For all its benefits, though, running workouts do not provide a well-rounded and complete routine.
+Certainly it is beneficial, but running workouts do not provide a well-rounded and complete routine.
 Some would argue that running puts the body through a limited range of motion while following a linear, repetitive path that can keep your muscles locked and stiff.
-This doesn’t mean you should stop running if it’s something you enjoy, but if you’re looking for results like increased speed, strength, and agility, you should be supplementing it with activities that add variety to your running workout plan.
+But if it’s something you enjoy, this shouldn’t stop you from running.
+Luckily, there are activities that you can add to your running workout plan if you’re looking for results like increased speed, strength, and agility.

 We tapped two-time Olympic medalist and Athlete Experience Manager at Tracksmith, Nick Willis, to fill us in on the best exercises for runners that don’t actually involve going for a run.